Guides

 How can I be sure I'm using the free electricity?

-You won't notice the difference between using your free electricity and using electricity from the Grid, and you won't notice the transition.
-It all happens automatically, behind the scenes.
-You won't need to think about it.
+You won't notice the difference between using your free electricity and using electricity from the Grid, and you won't even notice the transition.
+If your panels are correctly installed your system should automatically switch over when stored solar power is available to you.

 Can I still switch my gas and electricity supplier?